-19Where 'small' is small enough to unambiguously positionally associate together individual apparitions of the obiect.
+20Where 'small' is small enough to unambiguously positionally associate together individual apparitions of the obiect.

-$^{^{20}}$ For observations on the Ecliptic near the opposition Solar System objects will dominate the DIASource counts and (until they're recognized as such) overwhelm the explosive transient signal.
+21For observations on the Ecliptic near the opposition Solar System objects will dominate the DIASource counts and (until they're recognized as such) overwhelm the explosive transient signal.
 It will therefore be advantageous to quickly identify the majority of Solar System objects early in the survey.

-$^{^{21}}$ Eg., subtraction of bias and dark frames, flat fielding, bad pixel/column interpolation, etc.
+$^{^{22}}$ Eg., subtraction of bias and dark frames, flat fielding, bad pixel/column interpolation, etc.

-$^{^{22}}$ The "shape" in this context consists of weighted 2nd moments, as well as fits to a trailed source model and a dipole model.
+$^{^{23}}$ The "shape" in this context consists of weighted $2^{ m nd}$ moments, as well as fits to a trailed source model and a dipole model.

-to positionally associate the newly discovered DIASource23.
+to positionally associate the newly discovered DIASource24.
 If no match is found, a new DIAObject is created and the observed DIASource is associated to it.

-- If the DIASource has been associated with an SSObject (a known Solar System object), it will be flagged as such and an alert will be issued.
+- 5. If the DIASource has been associated with an SSObject (a known Solar System object), it will be flagged as such and an alert will be issued.
 Further processing will occur in daytime (see section 3.2.2). - 6.
 Otherwise, the associated DIAObject measurements will be updated with new data collected during previous 12 months.
-Hence, the computed parameters for DIAObjects have a "memory" of past data that does not extend beyond this cutoff24.
+Hence, the computed parameters for DIAObjects have a "memory" of past data that does not extend beyond this cutoff25.
 All affected columns will be recomputed, including proper motions, centroids, light curves, etc. - 7.
-The Level 2 database25 is searched for the three nearest stars and three nearest galaxies to the DIAObject in Objects out to some maximum radius.
-The IDs of these nearest-neighbor Objects are recorded in the DIAObject record and provided in the issued event alert (see below). - 8.
-An alert is issued that includes: the name of the Level 1 database, the timestamp of when this database has been queried to issue this alert, the DIASource ID, the SSObject ID or DIAObject ID26, name of the Level 2 database and the IDs of nearby Objects, and the associated science content (centroid, fluxes, low-order lightcurve moments, periods, etc.), including all DIASources from the last 12 months that are linked with the SSObject or DIAObject.
+To aid in rapid prioritization of new DIAObjects in the latency interval before the precovery forced photometry is run (see below), a table with the median noise in the difference image per visit is queried.
+For each visit in the last twelve months at the position of the DIAObject, if there are no DIASource or forced photometryDIAForcedSource records for that visit, the time of that visit, the filter, and the difference image noise are included in the alert packet.
+These data allow computation of appropriate upper limits in the difference image light curve. - 8.
+The Level 2 database26 is searched for the three nearest stars and three nearest galaxies to the DIAObject in Objects out to some maximum radius.
+The IDs of these nearestneighbor Objects are recorded in the DIAObject record and provided in the issued event alert (see below). - 9.
+An alert is issued that includes: the name of the Level 1 database, the timestamp of when this database has been queried to issue this alert, the DIASource ID, the SSObject ID or DIAObject ID27, name of the Level 2 database and the IDs of nearby Objects, and the associated science content (centroid, fluxes, low-order lightcurve moments, periods, etc.), including all DIASources and DIAForcedSources from the last 12 months that are linked with the SSObject or DIAObject.
 The science content associated with the Level 2 database Objects will not be included.
-See Section 3.5 for a more complete enumeration. - 9.
-For all DIAObjects overlapping the field of view, including those that have an associated new DIASource from this visit, forced photometry will be performed on difference image (point source photometry only).
-Those measurements will be stored as appropriately flagged DIASources27.
-No alerts will be issued for these DIASources.
+See Section 3.5 for a more complete enumeration.